loganrower/Lettuce-Greenhouse-Production-Control/condaenv.md

 `conda activate Lettuce_GH_RL`

-4. Now that you have an activate environment please proceed back to the ReadME markdown file to see what is available within this project.
+4. Now that you have an activate environment please proceed back to the README markdown file to see what is available within this project.